githubvenkateswaran/hello-world/README.md

 Hi All

 This is Venkateswaran M
-I am using GitHub Guides to learn about repositories, branches, commits and Pull Requests
+I do Training engagements and Consulting in AI & ML